 For fans of literature and film, the most entertaining and familiar brain-twister is the grandfather paradox.
 Imagine I travel back in time and kill my paternal grandfather as a child.
 Thus my father would never have been born, thus I would never have been born.
-So I'm not able to travel back in time in the first place to commit the murder.
+But then I wouldn't be able to travel back in time to commit the murder.
 My grandfather lives, fathering my father, who then fathers me, enabling me to travel back in time to kill my grandfather...

 Contemporary physics has answers to this paradox, among them the wonderfully-named Novikov self-consistency principle, the Huggins displacement theory, and Brane cosmology.
 Time-travel films generally attempt to respect these scientific responses and aim at internal consistency, or neglect considerations of consistency altogether.